jesp209i/PhpDocker/readme.md

 You can change the exposed ports in the `docker-compose.yml`-file.

-Place your PHP-code in the `/src/site` directory.
+Place your HTML/PHP-code in the `/src/site` directory.

 ### Stopping
 Simply press `ctrl-c` in the terminal where docker-compose is running